 And I'm sure, The Ring has more in common with The Lord of the Rings, but those movies suck noodles.
 (Cue the hate mail.)

 BONUS: 1957 saw the premiere of the Merrie Melodies cartoon short, "What's Opera, Doc?"
 The film features Bugs Bunny being chased by Elmer Fudd through a seven-minute operatic parody of Richard Wagner's operas, particularly Der Ring des Nibelungen (The Ring of the Nibelung) and Tannhauser.
 It is sometimes characterized as a condensed version of Wagner's Ring, and its music borrows heavily from the second opera Die Walkure, woven around the standard Bugs-Elmer conflict.

 Originally released to theaters by Warner Bros. on July 6, 1957, "What's Opera, Doc?" features the speaking and singing voices of Mel Blanc as Bugs and Arthur Q. Bryan as Elmer.
 The short is also sometimes informally referred to as "Kill the Wabbit" after the line sung by Fudd to the tune of Wagner's "Ride of the Valkyries," the second opera of The Ring.

 Check it out here.

-I guess that's about it.
+It's funny how in the panel with Silent Bob thinking about the monkey, the thought balloon makes the monkey look like he has three breasts.
+And that Subway pickup line?
+I actually used that in real life.
 I'm using my own scripts now, so the comics shouldn't be as long as last week's.
 But you never know...